 - a.
-Attend Medical Staff, department, and sectionsubspecialty meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
-Vote on all matters presented by the Medical Staff, department, sectionsubspecialty, and committee(s) to which the member is assigned; and - c.
-Hold office and sit on or be the chair of any committee in accordance with any qualifying criteria set forth elsewhere in the Medical and Dental Staff Bylaws, Rules and Regulations, or Medical Staff policies.
+Attend Medical Staff, department, and subspecialty meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
+Vote on all matters presented by the Medical Staff, department, subspecialty, and committee(s) to which the member is assigned; and - c.
+Hold office and sit on or be the chair of any committee in accordance with any qualifying criteria set forth elsewhere in the Medical and Dental Staff Bylaws, Rules and Regulations, or Medical Staff policies. - 3.1.3 Responsibilities a.
+Contribute to the organizational and administrative affairs of the Medical Staff;

-3.1.3 Responsibilities